RULES

 Privacy and Communication

-- Opt-In Communication: By entering the competition, voters consent to receiving updates and emails related to the competition.
+1. Opt-In Communication: By entering the competition, voters consent to receiving updates and emails related to the competition.

-- Data Privacy Compliance: Personal information is processed per the Protection of Personal Information Act (POPIA) to ensure security.
+2. Data Privacy Compliance: Personal information is processed per the Protection of Personal Information Act (POPIA) to ensure security.

-- No External Sharing: Personal data will not be shared with external parties without explicit consent.
+3. No External Sharing: Personal data will not be shared with external parties without explicit consent.

-- Right to Unsubscribe: Voters can opt out of communications at any time using the unsubscribe link in emails.
+4. Right to Unsubscribe: Voters can opt out of communications at any time using the unsubscribe link in emails.

 Summary

 These rules ensure the “Best of” competition is fair, transparent, and enjoyable for all voters and businesses.
-By participating, businesses gain the opportunity to showcase their excellence, while the public supports their favorites in a structured and equitable way.
+By participating, businesses gain the opportunity to showcase their excellence, while the public supports their favourites in a structured and equitable way.